DataDog/documentation/content/en/real_user_monitoring/browser/_index.md

 : Optional<br/>
 **Type**: Boolean<br/>
 **Default**: `false`<br/>
-Allow to capture [untrusted events][25], for example in automated UI tests.
+Allow capture of [untrusted events][25], for example in automated UI tests.

 Options that must have matching configuration when you are using the Logs Browser SDK: